 The President’s Council of Advisors on Science and Technology (PCAST) study issued in January 2017, “Ensuring Long-Term U.S. Leadership in Semiconductors” will be described by Mr. Andrew Philip Hunter, Director, Defense-Industrial Initiatives Group and Senior Fellow, International Security Program, Center for Strategic & International Studies (CSIS).

 Potomac Institute for Policy Studies’ “Trust Technologies and Procedures Assessment Study Report” will be presented by Mr. Michael S. Swetnam, Chairman and Chief Executive Officer, Potomac Institute for Policy Studies (PIPS.)

 The Defense Science Board Task Force on the Cyber Supply Chain will be presented by Mr. Robert Metzger, DSB Cyber Supply Chain Task Force Member, DoD Special Government Employee, Shareholder, Rogers Joseph O’Donnell, PC and will be discussed by additional DSB Task Force members, Dr. Michael McGrath and Mr. Steve Lipner.

-A detailed agenda will be posted soon on our website.
 Our workshops are designed to be truly interactive with full participant engagement.
 Please join us to add your voice to this important dialog.
 Space is limited so register soon!